LurasaPomya/php.dndapp/README.md

 This is my initial dndapp but in PHP.
-Converted to Python as I don't really use php anymore.
+A little outdated as I started working with Python.
+In the process of updating as I want to keep my PHP knowledge up to date.